Membership Inference Attacks on Tokenizers of Large Language Models: Discussion

 \section{Discussion}

 \mypara{LLM Dataset Inference} Recent research~\cite{maini2021dataset} has emphasized the importance of dataset inference in LLMs.
-In particular, existing methods~\cite{maini2024llm,xiong2025hey,choicontaminated} attempt to predict whether a specific dataset was used to train a target LLM by analyzing the model's output.
+In particular, existing methods~\cite{maini2024llm,choicontaminated} attempt to predict whether a specific dataset was used to train a target LLM by analyzing the model's output.
 However, as noted in Section~\ref{sec: intro}, these methods face significant challenges during evaluation, such as mislabeled samples, distribution shifts, and mismatches in target model sizes compared to real-world models.
 Furthermore, these attacks typically introduce additional assumptions about the adversary, such as access to model output loss or fine-tuning the target model, which are not guaranteed to hold in closed-source LLMs.
 Moreover, they can be defended by adding noise during the model training process~\cite{zhang2025soft}.

-\mypara{Limitations of Tokenizer Inference} Our work has two main limitations in its broader evaluation.
-First, due to the absence of ground-truth training data for commercial tokenizers, we are unable to evaluate our attacks on them.
+\mypara{Limitations of Tokenizer Inference} While the tokenizers listed in Table~\ref{Tokenizer Justification} are trained using the models' pretraining data, some tokenizers might not follow this paradigm.
+For instance, ChatGLM~\cite{glm2024chatglm} employs OpenAI's tokenizer.
+In such cases, MIAs on these tokenizers will only reveal the tokenizer's training data rather than LLMs' pretraining corpus.
+Moreover, due to the absence of ground-truth training data for commercial tokenizers, we are unable to evaluate our attacks on them.
 Instead, we conduct evaluations on our trained tokenizers with vocabulary sizes and utility comparable to those of commercial tokenizers (see Figure~\ref{fig: cmp tokenizers}).
-Notably, this limitation is not unique to our work but is a common challenge in the field of membership inference, as also observed in other related studies~\cite{liu2024please,li2025enhanced,hui2021practical,25LLMV,maini2024llm}.
-Second, our attack evaluations are restricted to tokenizers used in LLMs.
-As a result, the feasibility of MIAs on tokenizers for classification models~\cite{devlin2019bert,liu2019roberta} and diffusion-based language models~\cite{gulrajani2023likelihood,sahoo2024simple} remains unexplored, representing a promising direction for future work.
+Notably, this limitation is not unique to our work but is a common challenge in the field of membership inference, as also observed in other related studies~\cite{liu2024please,li2025enhanced,hui2021practical,maini2024llm}.
+Furthermore, our attack evaluations are restricted to tokenizers used in LLMs.
+As a result, the feasibility of MIAs on tokenizers for classification models~\cite{liu2019roberta} and diffusion-based language models~\cite{sahoo2024simple} remains unexplored.